MISP/misp-rfc/threat-actor-naming/raw.md

 # Introduction

-In threat intelligence, a name can be assigned to a threat actor without specific guidelines.
-This leads to issues such
+In threat intelligence, threat actor names are often assigned without specific or consistent guidelines.
+This leads to several issues, such as:
-as:

-- A proliferation of threat actor names generating overlaps or different names for similar threat actors (e.g., some threat actors have more than 10 synonyms).
+- A proliferation of threat actor names, generating overlaps or multiple names for the same or very similar threat actors (e.g., some threat actors have more than 10 known synonyms).
-- Ambiguity in the words used to name the threat actor in different contexts (e.g., using common words).
+- Ambiguity in the words used to name threat actors across different contexts (e.g., the use of common or generic words).
-- Lack of a clearly defined text format to describe the same threat actor (e.g., Is the threat actor name case-sensitive?
-Is there a dash or a space between the words?).
+- A lack of clearly defined naming conventions to describe the same threat actor (e.g., is the threat actor name case-sensitive?
+Should words be separated by a dash or a space?).
-- Confusion between techniques/tools used by a threat actor versus its name (e.g., naming a threat actor after a specific malware used).
+- Confusion between the techniques or tools used by a threat actor and the threat actor’s name itself (e.g., naming a threat actor after a specific malware family).
-- Lack of source and reasoning from vendors when they describe their threat actor names (e.g., did they name the threat actor after a specific set of campaigns, a codenamed country or a specific set of targets?).
+- A lack of transparency regarding the source and rationale used by vendors when assigning threat actor names (e.g., was the name derived from a specific campaign, a codename for a country, or a particular set of targets?).
-- Lack of an open, mirrored "registry" of reference, accessible to all, where a new threat actor name can be registered, or where all already named threat actors can be accessed.
-The "registry" can contain the time-based information mentioned above; it is a tool.
+- The absence of an open, mirrored reference “registry” accessible to all, where new threat actor names can be registered and existing ones can be consulted.
+Such a registry could also include time-based information and serve as a practical reference tool.

 This document proposes a set of recommendations and guidelines for naming threat actors.
-The objective is not to have a silver bullet solution solving all the mentioned issues, but to suggest ways to reduce the burden on analysts when searching for and cross-correlating threats.
+The objective is not to provide a silver bullet that solves all of the issues mentioned above, but rather to suggest approaches that reduce the burden on analysts when searching for and cross-correlating threat intelligence.

 ##  Conventions and Terminology